Best Term Life Insurance for Seniors in 2026

 Compare the Best Term Life Insurance for Seniors

-Legal & General is MoneyGeek's pick for the best overall term life insurance company for seniors.
+Banner Life is the best term life insurance company for seniors in 2026.
 The best provider varies depending on your age, health history, lifestyle and coverage needs.
 Some companies excel at customer service, while others provide greater flexibility in coverage options.

 10-40 years